Ashagiri/Ashagiri/README.md

 "

-I am an enthusiastic and self-motivated **Full Stack Developer**.
-I thrive at the intersection of logic and creativity—whether I’m architecting a robust backend with **Django** or crafting a seamless user experience with **React**, my goal is turning complex problems into scalable, beautiful applications.

 * 🔭 **Currently working on:** [Rojgar-nepal](https://github.com/Ashagiri/rojgar-nepal) & Scalable Management Systems.
 * ⚡ **Learning Path:** Advanced AWS Architectures & React.js Hooks.